 Crooked Lake is located within a closed basin, which means the lake does not recieve flow from other lakes or rivers.
 Water levels in Crooked Lake, therefore, are highly dependent on rainfall within the watershed.

 The Crooked Lake watershed includes two sub-basins.
 The southern sub-basin is known as Little Crooked Lake.
 When the lake level exceeds approximately 114 feet NAVD88, the two sub-basins are hydrologically connected.
 When water levels fall, such as during a drought, the two sub-basins form two distinct water bodies.
-The watershed boundary, including the outlines of the two sub-basins are shown in Figure 1 below.

 When water levels exceed approximately 119 feet NAVD88, water can discharge from Crooked Lake south into Lake Clinch.
 However, the canal between Crooked Lake and Lake Clinch is located on private property and not regularly maintained.
 Therefore, vegetation growth and erosion can impede water flow during high water levels.